 Curriculum

 Our approach to learning stems from what has become known as the “classical model” of education.
 Emphasis is given to helping students read, think, and write well so that they can gain an understanding of the big ideas that have shaped Western Civilization.
 We read good books, take time to discuss great ideas, and practice communicating our insights in meaningful discussion.
 Students learn what great minds have thought about living a good life, excellence, habits, and virtue.
+This is all oriented towards preparing them to study the seven liberal arts.

 We also believe that kids need to be outdoors, exploring, encountering reality, and working on meaningful projects.
 The work we do outdoors is integral to the work we do inside the classroom.
 Each complements the other.